 - obstruction of aqueduct leading to hydrocephalus

-A pineal cyst accident is the most common cause of pineal apoplexy, haemorrhage may frequently appear as hematocrit level in a pineal cyst.
+A pineal cyst accident is the most common cause of pineal apoplexy, hemorrhage may frequently appear as hematocrit level in a pineal cyst.

 Treatment and prognosis

-Surgical excision is believed to be the most efective treatment that reduces the risk of recrrence and complications, but streotactic aspiration has been also practiced in some studies 4.
+Surgical excision is believed to be the most effective treatment that reduces the risk of recurrence and complications, but stereotactic aspiration has been also practiced in some studies 4.

 - 1. Higashi K, Katayama S, Orita T. Pineal apoplexy.
 J. Neurol.
 Neurosurg.
 Psychiatr.
 1979;42 (11): 1050-3.
 J. Neurol.
 Neurosurg.
 Psychiatr. (abstract) - doi:10.1136/jnnp.42.11.1050 - Free text at pubmed - Pubmed citation